 The House Committee recommended that an increase in teacher salaries be reviewed to ensure that they keep up with those of the Olathe School District, if the 2007 Legislature does not pass HB 2422 or SB 338.
 HB 2422 would require that, beginning on July 1, 2007, teachers, or other professional service providers, at the KSSD are to be paid a rate of compensation that is not less than the rate of compensation paid to teachers, or other professional service providers, at the Olathe School District as of September 1 of the previous school year.
 The provisions of SB 338 are nearly identical to those of HB 2422.
-However, SB 338 would require that teachers, or other professional service providers, at the Olathe School District as of September 1 of the compensation that is not less than that of the Olathe School District as of September 1 of the current school year.
+However, SB 338 would require that teachers, or other professional service providers, at the KSSD be paid a rate of compensation that is not less than that of the Olathe School District as of September 1 of the current school year.
 HB 2422 passed the House on March 19, 2007 and was referred to the Senate Ways and Means Committee.
-SB 338 passed the Senate on March 22, 2007 and was referred to the House Appropriations.
+SB 338 passed the Senate on March 22, 2007 and was referred to the House Appropriations Committee.
+Neither Committee has yet to take action on the specific bill that was referred to that Committee.